NAIST-SE/GHSponsors/README.md

 * `generic help/ support` - Somewhat generic statements such as ''Help valuable users in community'' received this code.
 * `other` - If the response did not fit any of these categories, we coded it as 'other'.

-### ''What are the effects of your sponsorship?
-Are the effects as you expected?''
+### What are the effects of your sponsorship?
+Are the effects as you expected?
 * `collective` - We used this code for responses which explicitly mentioned that their contributions on their own would not make a difference while the collective might, e.g., ''I do not expect to affect anyone with 1 USD a month.
 The collective does, but I personally don't have a say necessarily, which is good.''
 * `fund particular activities` - If respondents expected particular activities to take place in return for their sponsoring, we used this code, e.g., ''Maybe better handling of my files Issues.
 Also to keep a project alive.''
 * `grateful/ motivated developers` - Responses related to the motivation of the developers receiving sponsorship received this code, e.g., ''I'm not actually sure how to measure it.
 I just hope that provides enough signal to them to feel motivated.''